flass/pantagruel/INSTALL.md

 alias pantagruel="docker run -v $PWD:$PWD -w $PWD pantagruel pantagruel_pipeline/pantagruel/pantagruel"
 ```

+NB: task `04` for InterProScan functional annotation is **NOT included** in the docker image, as InterProScan is bulky and frequent relaeses require regular manual re-installation.
+It can however be installed manually *in complement* of the docker image.

 ### The scripted, fairly easy way
 Finally, you may run the installation script:
 !!!
 Note that for this step, you (i.e. your linux user) need to have the sudo rights (be part of the sudo group, check with `grep sudo /etc/group`); however, DO NOT execute the installtion script with `sudo` (which would make all software owned by the root user).